Turkish Baths & Hammams in Istanbul

 The second section is called the middle section.
 This name is given because the temperature here is a little low to prepare you for the heat before the hottest section of the bath.

-The third section is the hottest section even the locals call this section hell.
+The third section is the hottest section.
+This section is called as "hell" by the locals.
 This is the section where you would lay on a marble platform and have your massage.
 A little warning, Turkish massage is a little intense compared to Asian-style massages.
 If you don't like strong massages, you can inform the masseur beforehand.

 There is no need to bring soap, shampoo, or towels as everything would be provided by the bath.
 The only thing that you may take with you is new clothes to wear after the bath.
 For your own experience, here are some of the best Turkish Baths in Istanbul.